CNBC Awards

 • How can businesses measure ESG performance?

 Businesses measure ESG performance by tracking key indicators like carbon emissions, employee satisfaction, diversity metrics, and governance practices.
-Automated systems like ERP software help businesses gather and report ESG data accurately and in real time.
+Automated systems like ERP software help companies to gather and report ESG data accurately and in real time.

 • What are the regulatory requirements for ESG reporting in Singapore?

-In Singapore, companies listed on the Singapore Exchange (SGX) must comply with mandatory ESG reporting requirements.
+Companies listed on the Singapore Exchange (SGX) must comply with mandatory ESG reporting requirements in Singapore.
 These include disclosures on environmental impact, social practices, and corporate governance standards.

 • How does ESG impact investor decision-making?